 Please review our Frequently Asked Questions before contacting SIEPR about this position.

-SIEPR is currently accepting applicants for eight fellowship positions.
+SIEPR is currently accepting applicants for fellowship positions, although most positions are currently filled.
 Applications will be reviewed on a rolling bases.
-Material should be submitted no later than March 31, 2018 for full consideration.
+Material was due by March 31, 2018 for full consideration.

 Earnings Inequality and the Macro Economy

 Professors Adrien Auclert and Isaac Sorkin